Sheriff Hutton Castle: History

-In 1537 Thomas Howard, the second Duke of Norfolk made repairs to the castle but, following the Council's relocation to York in the mid-sixteenth century, the castle went into decline.
+In 1537 Thomas Howard, 3rd Duke of Norfolk made repairs to the castle but, following the council's relocation to York in the mid-sixteenth century, the castle went into decline.

 A further campaign of repairs was undertaken by Henry, Earl of Huntingdon in 1572.
-The Earl hoped the President of the Council would use the castle as a residence, and he described it as an 'olde Castell aamoste ruinated.'
+The Earl hoped the President of the council would use the castle as a residence, and he described it as an 'olde Castell aamoste ruinated.'
 In 1618 it was again described as ruinous.
 The castle was acquired by the Ingram family in 1622, and stone from the site was used for various buildings in Sheriff Hutton village.

 The castle remained in the Ingram family until the early twentieth century, by which time the ruins were being used as a farmyard.
 However, the castle and the adjacent park were leased in the 18th/19th centuries by George Lowther Thompson.
 It was designated a scheduled ancient monument in the 1950s.
-The castle is now privately owned, being in the possession of the Howarth family since the 1940s, it was sold in 2019 to another private owner.
+The castle is now privately owned, being in the possession of the Howarth family from the 1940s until it was sold in 2019 to another private owner.

 Description

 Both castle sites lie on the south side of the village, being some 10 mi north of York, and 8 mi south-east of Easingwold.
-The castle is quadrangular in form, with four rectangular corner towers connected by ranges of buildings, enclosing an inner courtyard.
+The castle is irregularly quadrangular in form, with four rectangular corner towers connected by ranges of buildings, enclosing an inner courtyard.
 The northern and western sides are straight, whereas those on the south and east contain obtuse, outward pointing angles at their centres.
 The entrance lies in the east wall, protected by a gatehouse.
 The fabric of the castle was largely rubble mudstone, dressed with sandstone, which was quarried at Terrington.

-Only sections of the towers stand to their original height, and the ranges of buildings and curtain walls between have now largely gone.
+Tall fragments of the corner towers and gatehouse still stand to their original height, but the ranges of buildings and curtain walls between have now largely gone.
 A middle and outer ward originally existed, but these are now covered by the adjacent farm.
+A good impression of how the castle appeared when complete can be gained from the better preserved ruins at Bolton Castle.

 The castle is a Grade II* listed building, and recognised as an internationally important structure.